-Douglas Drysdale, a member of the Lynchburg College Board of Trustees, and his wife Elaine Hadden Drysdale, have pledged $3 million toward the College’s Student Center expansion and renovation, bringing the total raised to about $9.2 million.
+Douglas Drysdale, a member of the University of Lynchburg Board of Trustees, and his wife Elaine Hadden Drysdale, have pledged $3 million toward the College’s Student Center expansion and renovation, bringing the total raised to about $9.2 million.

 “In recognition of the Drysdales’ leadership, service, and generosity to the College, we are pleased to name the Douglas and Elaine Hadden Drysdale Student Center in their honor,” said Denise McDonald, vice president of advancement.